Jan Koum

 Jan Borysovych Koum (Note: Ян Борисович Кум) (born February 24, 1976) is an American billionaire businessman and computer programmer.
 He is the co-founder and former CEO of WhatsApp, a mobile messaging app which was acquired by Facebook in 2014 for US$19.3 billion.
 According to Forbes, he has an estimated net worth of US$15.2 billion as of October 2023, making him one of the richest people in the world.
 Koum was ranked 44th on the Forbes' list of richest Americans in 2023 with a net worth of $15.1 billion.

 Early life

-Yan Borysovych Koum was born in Kyiv, then in the Ukrainian SSR, on February 24, 1976, into a Jewish family.
+Jan Koum was born in Kyiv, then in the Ukrainian SSR, on February 24, 1976, into a Jewish family.
 He grew up in Fastiv.
 In 1992, at the age of 16, he moved with his mother and grandmother to Mountain View, California.
 A social support program helped the family get a small two-bedroom apartment there.
 His father had intended to join the family later, but he never left Ukraine and died in 1997.
 Koum and his mother remained in touch with his father until his death.
 At first, his mother worked as a babysitter while he worked as a cleaner at a grocery store.
 His mother died in 2000 after a long battle with cancer.